bradcordeiro/edl-genius/README.md

 Constructor |
 ----------- |
-new EDL(frameRate : Number) |
+new EDL(frameRate : Number, type : String) |
 Returns an empty EDL, with its record frame rate set to the argument.
 The record frame rate defaults to 29.97 (a.k.a.
-30 drop-frame) if omitted.
+30 drop-frame) if omitted, and type defaults to 'cmx3600'.
 The record frame rate is the frame rate of the sequence the EDL represents, as opposed to the frame rate of the source material in it, which is parsed by this package. |

 ##### Properties